MirkoHernandez/denote-folgezettel/Readme.md

 Add a signature to an unnumbered note selecting a target note and creating a note at level using its signature.

+### denote-fz-add-signature-to-link-nested

+Add a nested signature to a link existing in the current note (the current buffer or Dired file), it prompts for a target note from which the new signature is based on.

+### denote-fz-add-signature-to-link-at-level

+Add a signature at level to a link existing in the current note (the current buffer or Dired file), it prompts for a target note from which the new signature is based on.

 > [!NOTE]
 > Notes should not generally change signature.The following command is
 > used to correct the premature numbering of notes (This can be a common